 The Global Union of Scientists for Peace (GUSP) stands ready to provide the requisite training in the relevant brain-based, peace-promoting technologies to designated members of the military, to students in large universities, or to employees at a sizable company in any conflict-torn country or region.
 The techniques, which include the Transcendental Meditation program and related advanced techniques, are systematic, easily learned, devoid of religious or philosophical content, and immediately effective.
 They are already being used to combat PTSD by a growing number of militaries and have been incorporated into military training—and are also widely used in schools and businesses around the world.

 Nothing to Lose

-Once implemented, the result will be:
+Once implemented, the results will be:

-- With restored order, improved economic and social trends within the country and the region; and
+- With restored order, improved economic and social trends within the country and the region;

 The time to act is now.

 Global Union of Scientists for Peace